-(4) This Policy applies to all university employees, students and other approved participants involved in outdoor fieldwork.
-When students and/or employees undertake clinical, education or other placements at sites other than the University, the safety guidelines of that site e.g. hospital, school prevails over the Outdoor Fieldwork Policy and must be complied with.
+(4) This policy applies to University employees, students, contractors, visitors (including workers as defined in the relevant work health and safety legislation) and other approved participants involved in outdoor fieldwork.
+When employees, students, contractors or visitors undertake clinical, education or other placements at sites other than the University, the safety guidelines of that site eg hospital, school prevail over the Outdoor Fieldwork policy and must be complied with.